-The Fischer Institute partners with faculty and student groups to offer outside the classroom experiences on and off campus.
+The Fischer Institute (FI), located in the Fels Student Center, partners with faculty and student groups to offer outside-theclassroom experiences on and off campus.
 Exploring social, economic, political, and cultural issues extends student learning.
 Opportunities for student leadership and collaboration with faculty are promoted through Fischer.